 • Hands-on instruction and critique of images and their composition while they are being taken, so that corrections can be made immediately

-On this workshop, we’ll photograph the Monument, the parks and their unique marble and bronze sculptures, and the surrounding buildings.
+On this Safari, we’ll photograph the Monument, the parks and their unique marble and bronze sculptures, and the surrounding buildings.

 One of the highlights of this tour is the interior of the Peabody Library (1878) one of the most beautiful in the world, described as a “cathedral of books.”

-This workshop is for ALL skill levels, including beginners - Steve will show you everything you need to know to make compelling images at these sites.
+This Safari is for ALL skill levels, including beginners - Steve will show you everything you need to know to make compelling images at these sites.